Best Amazon Black Friday deals: Apple AirPods, 4K TVs and more

 The Roomba 694 is Wi-Fi-enabled.
 Control the vac with your connected smartphone or device via the iRobot Home app.
 The Roomba 694 has a 90-minute run time before it automatically docks and recharges.

-On Amazon, one reviewer praised the iRobot device's ability to keep a pet-friendly household clean.
-"We have two dogs, one that sheds moderately," the customer wrote.
+"We have two dogs, one that sheds moderately," a customer says.
 "I purchased in hopes that it at least would help between regular vacuuming.
 I vacuumed first with my Dyson then set it free.
 When it was done with the job, I didn't expect much in the dust trap...
 I was wrong!
 It was full!
 Super impressed."

 iRobot Roomba 694 robot vacuum, $179 (reduced from $274)